solid/authorization-panel/wac-ucr/uc-survey.md

 * +1 jaxoncreed:
 * +0 KaiGilb: graphMetrix.
 Sounds good for the future, we are not there quite yet.
 * +1 hindia:
+* +0 dmitrizagidulin: Doesn't belong in authorization, this should be in the server spec security/privacy considerations section.

 ## Trust